maarutan/decpkg/README.md

 https://github.com/user-attachments/assets/524b5196-dd3c-4f06-93d4-de58ad5b6020

-> so I opened the terminal and wrote decpkg -g.
+> I opened the terminal and then ran `decpkg -g` to generate the configuration file.
+> After that, a prompt appeared asking for confirmation with a `y/n` choice.
+This prompt
-> to generate a configuration file
+> appears if a configuration file already exists, and it asks whether to overwrite the
-> and after the yes or no `(y/N)` prompt came up, I clicked on `n` because I already had the configuration file and then I just show you what it looks like.
+> existing configuration.
+I pressed `n` to avoid overwriting the config.
+> Next, I opened the file manager [yazi](https://github.com/sxyazi/yazi) and navigated to the path
+> `~/.config/declarative_package/`.
+> There, I opened `config.jsonc`, and now I can edit the configuration file.
+> You can see an example in the video.

 #### Synchronization of current packages installation and uninstallation